tomas-fryza/esp-idf/README-platformio.md

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/) source code editor.

-2. Run Visual Studio Code application
+2. Run Visual Studio Code application:
    1. Open up the extensions viewer in menu **View > Extensions Ctrl+shift+X**.
    2. Type `platformio` into the search bar.
    3. Press **Install** button on the result `PlatformIO IDE`.
 It may take a few minutes depending on your connection speed.
 Do not close any window and do not open other folders until the installing process is completed.